 The Office assists faculty in the process of applying for external funding in support of research, professional, and creative activities including: basic research, applied research, fellowships, curriculum development, community outreach, international exchange, sabbatical support, and faculty-guided student research.

 SERVICES AND FUNCTIONS

 - Targeting funding alerts

-- Obtaining and preparing application forms
+- Prepare application forms & proposals

 - Enrollment in Responsible Conduct of Research Training